apigeek3000/apigee-networking-101/README.md

 To deploy networking components together with Apigee (all but the API Proxy), follow this process:
 1. Create a project in GCP, if not already created.
 Reference if needed [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
-2. Set values in terraform.tfvars. project-id is the only value that needs to change to match the ID of the project created in step 1.
+2. Rename example.tfvars to terraform.tfvars
+3. In terraform.tfvars, add the value for the project ID.
+All other values can stay the same unless customization required, eg choosing a different region.
 Reference if needed for how to find project ID, see [Find the project name, number, and ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects)
-3. At the command prompt where you'll run the script, in the Terraform directory, run:
+4. At the command prompt where you'll run the script, in the Terraform directory, run:

 ```sh
 terraform init